yinzara/edubox/docs/pilot-program/pilot-overview.md

 ### What is EduBox?

-EduBox is a revolutionary $100 solar-powered education server that brings world-class digital learning resources to schools without reliable internet.
+EduBox is a revolutionary $100 education server that brings world-class digital learning resources to schools without reliable internet.
 One device can serve 500+ students with:

 - **Khan Academy** - Complete K-12 curriculum in math, science, and more
 - **Wikipedia** - 6 million articles in multiple languages